Approved by Council: May 2010

-Physicians must meet the same standards of dispensing that a pharmacist must meet.
+- Physicians who dispense drugs must meet the same standards of dispensing that a pharmacist must meet.

 - dispense drugs only for their own patients;

-- use proper methods of procurement in order to be assured of the origin and chain of custody4 of drugs being dispensed;
+- use proper methods of procurement7 in order to be assured of the origin and chain of custody8 of drugs being dispensed, along with knowledge of:

 - store drugs securely;